 #' @param ...
 Other arguments passed to tidycensus::get_acs()

 The @return line should tell the user what the get_acs_race_ethnicity() function returns.
-In our case, it returns data, which I document as follows:
+In this case, it returns data, which you document as follows:

 #' @return A tibble with five variables: GEOID, NAME, variable, estimate, and moe

 Below @return is @export.
-We don’t need to change anything here.
-Most functions in a package are known as exported functions, meaning they are available to users of the package.
-In contrast, internal functions, which are used only by the package developers, do not have @export in the Roxygen skeleton.
+You don’t need to change anything here.
+Most functions in a package are known as exported functions, meaning they’re available to users of the package.
+In contrast, internal functions, which are used only by the package developers, don’t have @export in the Roxygen skeleton.

 The last section is @examples.
 This is where you can give examples of code that users can run to learn how the function works.
-Doing this introduces some complexity and isn’t required, so we’ll skip it here and delete the line with @examples on it.
-If you want to learn more about adding examples to your documentation, the second edition of Hadley Wickham and Jenny Bryan’s book R Packages is a great resource.
+Doing this introduces some complexity and isn’t required, so you can skip it here and delete the line with @examples on it.

+Note If you want to learn more about adding examples to your documentation, the second edition of Hadley Wickham and Jenny Bryan’s book R Packages (O’Reilly, 2023) is a great resource.

-Now that we’ve added documentation with Roxygen, run devtools::document() in the console.
+Now that you’ve added documentation with Roxygen, run devtools::document() in the console.
 This should create a get_acs_race_ethnicity.Rd documentation file in the man directory using the very specific format that R packages require.
-You’re welcome to look at it, but you can’t change it, since it is read only.
+You’re welcome to look at it, but you can’t change it; it’s read-only.

 Running the function should also create a NAMESPACE file, which lists the functions that your package makes available to users.
 It should look like this: